praeclarum/praeclarum.github.io/_posts/2013/2013-03-13-await-in-the-land-of-ios-scripting-users.md

 ---
-layout: post
+layout: presentation
 title: "Await in the Land of iOS - Scripting Users"
 date: 2013-03-13 17:47:55 GMT
 redirect_from:
   - /post/45277337108
   - /post/45277337108/await-in-the-land-of-ios-scripting-users
 thumbnail: "https://img.youtube.com/vi/TmAOeGToFeE/0.jpg"
+youtube: TmAOeGToFeE
-tags: article
+tags: article video
 ---

 **TLDR;** I show how to use the `await` keyword in C# to build an interactive help system.